-- · Government including city, county, state, and federal offices.
+- · Government including city, county, state, and federal offices

 - · Schools and School Districts

-- · Medical and Dental Offices.
+- · Medical and Dental Offices

-- · Legal Offices.
+- · Legal Offices

 HOURLY ANNUALLY

-СА LIFORNIA \$22.02 \$45,805
+CALIFO RNIA \$22.02 \$45,805

-INI AND EMPIRE \$21.24 \$44,167
+INLAND EMPIRE \$21.24 \$44,167

-\\Data based upon wages and employment averages for Secretaries and Administrative Assistants, Except Legal, Medical, and Executive in California: www.onetonline.org.
-Completion, Placement, and Licensure available on website at www.riversidesce.org
+\\Data based upon wages and employment averages for Secretaries, Except Legal, Medical, and Executive in California: www.labormarketinfo.edd.ca.gov.

-The Business Administration course is designed for persons interested in working in a professional business environment, with an emphasis on Human Resources, Small Business Accounting and Payroll, and Business Communications.
-The Business Administration course equips the student with a variety of skills used in large and small businesses through the study of legal and regulatory issues that arise in the workplace; professional communication management; Human Resource Management; Microsoft Office, including Word, Excel, and PowerPoint; Desktop Publishing, including Microsoft Publisher; Accounting with QuickBooks and Payroll Accounting.
+The Business Administration course is designed for persons interested in working in a professional business environment, with an emphasis in Small Business Accounting and Payroll and Business Communications.
+The Business Administration course equips students with a variety of skills used in large and small businesses including professional communication, Microsoft Office, including Word, Excel, PowerPoint, and Publisher, and Accounting with QuickBooks.
 An essential component of this program is a required business internship where students practice all skills learned in an actual office environment to gain hands-on experience and network with professionals.
 This program prepares students with the skills necessary to successfully pass the Microsoft Office Specialist (MOS) in Microsoft Word and Excel.

-- · Official high school transcript or equivalent. - · Successful completion of required assessment test. - · Current government-issued photo ID. - · Social Security card or right-to-work documentation.
+- · Official high school or equivalent transcript. - · Successful completion of required assessment test. - · Current government-issued photo ID. - · Social Security card or right-to-work documentation.

 - · Maintain a minimum 76% grade-point average and a 93% attendance rate. - · Community site training is a required component of this program.
-Transportation to and from site is at the student's expense. - · Must have basic keyboarding and computer skills. - Access to computer or laptop with Windows Operating System and Word/Excel 2016 or later.
+Transportation to and from site is at the student's expense. - · Access to computer or laptop with Windows Operating System and Word/Excel 2016 or later.

-- Textbooks.
+- · Textbooks.

 - · Internship included in program.

-- · Microsoft Office Specialist certification Word & Excel exam
+- · Microsoft Office Specialist certification Word & Excel exam.